 Aggravated Assault - Clery Crimes/Hierarchy Rules

+a.
 Aggravated Assault is the unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 Usually accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

 There are four categories of aggravated assault:

 - Aggravated assault with a firearm.
 When a firearm of any type is used or threatened to be used.
 It includes revolvers, semi-automatic pistols, shotguns, zip guns, rifles, etc.